RajMajhi/IQuHACK2026-BlueQubit-/README.md

-# IQuHACK2026-BlueQubit-
+# IQuHACK2026 - BlueQubit

-## This repo is public just to show the results the original repo is private, here i just included the visualization and code also the output we got.
+This repository is public only to showcase the results.
+The original repository is private.
+Here, I have included the visualizations, the code, and the outputs we obtained.

- - This is my implementation not my team's as that repo is private and cannot be made public.
+This is **my personal implementation**, not my team's, since the team repository is private and cannot be made public.

-Thank you happy coading
+Thank you and happy coding!

-@RajMajhi
+— @RajMajhi